Aveiro-Lin/Butter/README.md

 # <div align="center">✨Butter✨</div>

+> 🏆 This paper **"Butter: Frequency Consistency and Hierarchical Fusion for Autonomous Driving Object Detection"** has been **accepted to ACM Multimedia 2025**.

 Butter is a novel 2D object detection framework designed to enhance hierarchical feature representations for improved detection robustness.